 Echocardiogram HCM scans are usually carried out by Veterinary Cardiologists as they need to be very experienced and skilled to master the technique.

-So if I have my cat scanned it will detect HCM for definite?
-Remember HCM can occur at any time and that is why annual screening is recommended for breeding cats.
-A breeder cannot ascertain as to whether they are breeding HCM affected cats without testing annually and even testing retired cats (even if they have moved on).
-Some breeders will have retirees placed into homes where they are allowed to have the cat scanned at their own expense in order to check the lines they have produced, or kept offspring back from.
+So, if I have my cat scanned, will it detect HCM for definite?
+Remember, HCM can occur anytime, so annual screening is recommended for breeding cats.
+A breeder can only ascertain whether they are breeding HCM-affected cats after testing annually and even testing retired cats (even if they have moved on).
+Some breeders will have retirees placed into homes where they can have the cat scanned at their own expense to check the lines they have produced or kept offspring back from.
 We ask all owners if we can periodically screen the line at our own expense.

-It is also worth noting that an echocardiography is not a perfect procedure for diagnosing HCM, however, it is the best, meaning, most sensitive method currently available for detecting signs of the disease.
-Auscultation is a less accurate way of detecting the disease in affected cats a significant number of cats with HCM may NOT have an audible heart murmur.
+It is also worth noting that echocardiography is not a perfect procedure for diagnosing HCM; however, it is the best, meaning the most sensitive method currently available for detecting signs of the disease.
+Auscultation is a less accurate way of detecting the disease in affected cats; many cats with HCM may need an audible heart murmur.

-Veterinary Cardiologists recommend that breeding cats should have an annual echocardiogram during their breeding time.
-The purpose of scanning retired cats is to prevent reproduction of offspring from those placed as breeders or to identify where the problem lies in a line.
-It can be a very difficult, long-drawn, expensive process.
+Veterinary cardiologists recommend that cats should have an annual echocardiogram during breeding time.
+Scanning retired cats is to prevent the reproduction of offspring from those placed as breeders or to identify where the problem lies in a line.
+It can be a challenging, long-drawn, expensive process.
 The only way to ensure that the problem is eradicated from the breed is to test and identify where there is a problem.